-This page was updated on the 6 January 2021
+This page was updated on the 5 March 2021

 The Police and Preston City Council have powers to close businesses that remain open against the government orders.
 Environmental Health can also take action if businesses refuse to implement Covid Secure measures to keep employees and customers safe.

 You can report business you think should be closed using the button below

 Please visit our Covid-19 compliance in business webpages to see enforcement actions taken by Environmental Health.

 For details of further restrictions, not affecting businesses, visit our FAQs on local restrictions page.

 The Health and Safety Executive have published two guidance leaflets Working Safely During the Coronavirus Outbreak and Talking with your Workers about Preventing Coronavirus which are very useful and should be read in conjunction with the rest of the information on this page.

 The guidance below should be used only when the current coronavirus restrictions allow your business to operate.